 SAP FSM is by no means limited to one specific industry–in fact currently its implementation spans many diverse industries (please refer to the list below).
-Eligibility for SAP FSM implementation truly depends on the nature of the business it will support.
-If we examine the wide range of businesses who utilize SAP FSM, we discover a common element across all industries.
+So eligibility for SAP FSM implementation truly depends on the nature of the business it will support.
+So if we examine the wide range of businesses who utilize SAP FSM, we discover a common element across all industries.
 That is, unanimously SAP FSM is being used to support field service operations.
 Take the HVAC industry for example; companies who operate in this industry provide installations, repairs, inspections, etc. to residential and commercial customers.
 The HVAC business operations need field service technicians to complete the customer service call, therefore qualifying the HVAC industry as a perfect candidate for SAP FSM solutions.
 In the next section, we will examine another SAP FSM FAQ that benefits any company interested in using the software solution.

 Below you will find a list of industries that commonly employ SAP FSM solutions: